aotter/trek-sdk-docs/Web/Install_SDK.md

 # Installation

-Put the following codes in your HTML body bottom.
+Place the following `<script>` near the end of your pages, right before the closing </body> tag, to enable them.

 ```html
 <!-- start: trek sdk -->